The truth about Afterpay.

 Afterpay is the opposite of credit cards

-We don’t do credit checks or report late payments, so there is no impact on your credit score or rating.
-We don’t believe that missing an installment payment with Afterpay should result in a bad credit history.
+We don’t do credit checks to assess creditworthiness or report late installment payments to credit bureaus.
+Instead of affecting credit scores, accounts are paused if payments are missed.
+We don’t believe that using Afterpay should result in a bad credit history.

 FAQs